How to Find the Perfect Bedroom Rug (And Where to Buy One)

 Where to Buy Bedroom Rugs

 Before you max out your credit card on a big-name brand like Nourison or Safavieh (both popular, time-tested brands), we'd like to invite you to see what else the internet has to offer.
-We've highlighted 11 excellent options, with recommendations for each brand, to get you started.
+We've highlighted 11 excellent places to buy a rug, with recommendations for each brand, to get you started.

 Please note that most of the rugs we've selected from each brand will work best when placed on a non-slip rug pad.
 Exceptions to this rule include those that come with pads or nonstick backings.